Syafiqjos/frontendmentor.io-solution/Junior/Tip Calculator App/README.md

 Thank you to Dev Ed who make a great sass introduction.

-And to Kevin Powel videos about sass file organization.
+And to Kevin Powell videos about sass file organization.

 Also thank you to frontendmentor.io community!